cedadev/jasmin-workshop/exercises/ex00/README.md

 ### Linux

-The Linux platform has different terminal applications available depending on which flavour of Linux and which desktop manager you use.
-We will use Ubuntu and demonstrate using the `Terminal` app.
-An alternative would be `xterm`, which is commonly installed on many Linux systems: the process demonstrated here should be similar.
+The Linux platform has various terminal applications available depending on which flavour of Linux and which desktop manager you use: there are too many to cover them all, but the command-line instructions should be the same.

+Start your terminal application (`Terminal` or `xterm`).
+If you're in a desktop environment, you may find this in a menu or by using the search.

-First, initiate an agent to store your key:
+Then, initiate an agent to store your key:
 ```
 $ eval $(ssh-agent -s)
 Agend pid XXX       (where XXX is some process ID)